ozgeozge/PB_Assistant/docs/README.md

 External API access requires user-provided credentials where applicable.
 Users are responsible for complying with each provider's terms, rate limits, and institutional license conditions.
-Do not commit API keys, raw provider responses, downloaded PDFs, extracted text, embeddings, or database dumps.
+Do not commit credentials or provider data to the repository.

 ## 3.2 Start Docker Containers